piepdx/pie-cookbook/drafts/working-draft-tactical.md

 There is no set day or timeframe.
 Staff introduces the startup and mentor and leaves it the startup to schedule the meeting.
 Staff then follows up with both mentor and startup to understand the outcomes of the meeting and to help decide next steps.

-## So which is it?
-Both.

-Unfortunately, there is no easy answer.
-It's a balance of both types of mentoring.

-Why?
-Well, in our experience, we've learned that each model has its pros and cons.
-That is why we have always opted to run a hybrid model.
-Most accelerators try to do the same.

 ### For the mentor
 ### For the founders